reedes/vim-quotable/README.markdown

 While Vim is renown for its text manipulation capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
-This can limit Vim’s appeal for those who prefer typographic characters like “curly quote” over ASCII "straight quotes" in the prose and documentation they write.
+This can limit Vim’s appeal for those who prefer typographic characters like “curly quotes” over ASCII "straight quotes" in the prose and documentation they write.

 Features of this plugin: